Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Methodology Design

 \subsection{Framework Development}

 \textbf{Ara-HOPE Error Taxonomy Design:} Developing a robust human evaluation framework requires clearly defined objectives.
 For DA-MSA translation, this requires an error taxonomy tailored to the specific challenges of this language pair.
-While the HOPE framework \cite{gladkoff2022hope} offers a foundation for general post-editing translation assessment, it must be adapted to capture the specific linguistic phenomena of DA-MSA translation.
+While the HOPE framework \cite{gladkoff2022hope} offers a foundation for general post-editing translation assessment, we adapt the general error types in HOPE to capture the specific challenges of DA-MSA translation.
+To minimize subjective judgment between annotators, we also reduce the severity scoring range to three levels: from 0 (no errors) to 2 (major error).
 Our proposed taxonomy is designed to evaluate translation quality, identify system weaknesses, and guide system improvements, while remaining usable by native DA speakers without requiring extensive annotation training.
+To achieve this, we employ a direct quality estimation approach that evaluates predefined aspects of translation quality (e.g. fluency) at the segment level using discrete severity scores.
+This design makes our framework easier to train annotators on and faster to apply than MQM.

 \textbf{Design Principles:} To ensure a theoretically sound and practical taxonomy, we developed guidelines grounded in best practices in translation quality assessment \cite{Han02072020,10.1007/s10579-021-09537-5} and refined them through iterative feedback from focus groups with native DA speakers.
 The finalized guidelines comprise six core principles: (1) \textbf{Identifiability:} Errors must be detectable by minimally trained native dialect speakers to ensure consistent evaluation.
 (2) \textbf{Distinguishability:} Categories should have minimal conceptual overlap, with clear definitions to avoid confusion.
 (3) \textbf{Actionability:} Error classification must enable targeted system improvements through quantifiable error severity and clear mapping to issues in the translation system.
 (4) \textbf{Comprehensiveness:} The taxonomy must capture all major errors common in DA-MSA MT, including dialect-specific challenges.
 (5) \textbf{Relevance:} Categories must address issues unique to DA-MSA translation rather than pure general translation errors.
 (6) \textbf{Usability:} The taxonomy should remain manageable in size, balancing high-level categories with sufficient granularity.